ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

   }
 ```

 This if statement checks if the current snake index is outside the bounds of the game grid.
 It also checks if the snake hit itself by checking if the next cell that the snake head will move to has the `snake` class.
 If there is a collision, the game loop is stopped by clearing the interval and a shake animation is added by adding the `shake` class to the game grid.
 This will make the game grid shake when there is a collision.
-This uses the shake keyframe animation defined in our `style.css` file.
+This uses the shake keyframe animation that defined earlier in our `style.css` file.

 For the shake animation to work each time we restart a game, we need to remove the `shake` class from the game grid at the start of each game.
-We do this by adding the following line inside of the `startGame()` function, at the top:
+Do this by adding the following line inside of the `startGame()` function, at the top:

 ```javascript
 grid.classList.remove('shake');
 ```

 Now, if your snake hits the wall or itself, it will stop the game loop and the game grid will shake.
 There are two bugs with the snake direction changes.
 If you are moving in one direction, then press the arrow key to move in the opposite direction, the snake will hit itself.
 Also, if your snake is going in one direction and then you make two quick 90-degree turns so that the snake moves in the opposite direction, the snake will hit itself.
 Let's change the `moveSnake` function to fix these issues.
 Replace your `moveSnake` function with the following: